 There are so many great tactics out there to drive traffic to your site.
 These are just a few.
 I suggest testing out a few tactics at a time to see what works and what does not.
 Going all in trying to take on every marketing tactic available to you online is just plain unrealistic.
-You’ll overextend your resources and burnout quickly while generating little to no results.
+You’ll overextend your resources and burn out quickly while generating little to no results.

 Figure out what the right promotional mix is for your brand and then create a focused strategy, which should have goals and objectives included so you can measure the impact.

-You’ve created a website, filled it with tons of amazing content and pushed traffic there via social media, ads and other impactful marketing tactics.
+You’ve created a website, filled it with tons of amazing content, and pushed traffic there via social media, ads, and other impactful marketing tactics.
 The next step is to measure the results from your efforts to ensure they’re working.

 There’s nothing worse than pouring $250,000 into Google Ads and only converting $20,000 in revenue as a result.
 Do the math.
 Do you want to take those numbers to your CEO at your next presentation?

-It’s critically important that you analyze various metrics to determine which tactics are working, which tactics are not working, highlight opportunities for improvement and focus on gaining insight into performance.
+It’s critically important that you analyze various metrics to determine which tactics are working, and which tactics are not working, highlight opportunities for improvement and focus on gaining insight into performance.